TCP/IP Model(4 Layers)

 Wireguard outperforms IPsec.

-A SOCKS5 proxy is an alternative to a VPN.
+A SOCKS5 proxy is an alternative to a VPN (faster than VPN).
 It routes packets between a server and a client using a proxy server.
 This means that your real IP address is hidden and you access the internet with an address provided to you by a proxy provider.

 SOCKS is a de facto standard for circuit-level gateways (level 5 gateways).
 A circuit-level gateway is a type of firewall.